- There are different types of insulin depending on how quickly they work, when they peak, and how long they last.

 People with type 2 diabetes make insulin, but their bodies don't respond well to it.
 Some people with type 2 diabetes need diabetes pills or insulin shots to help their bodies use glucose for energy.

 Insulin cannot be taken as a pill because it would be broken down during digestion just like the protein in food.
 It must be injected into the fat under your skin for it to get into your blood.
+In some rare cases insulin can lead to an allergic reaction at the injection site.
+Talk to your doctor if you believe you may be experiencing a reaction.

 Types of Insulin